lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 Admin setup:

 This is a global job that only needs to be added once to your project's ci-mangement git repository.
-It leverages the read the docs v3 api to create projects on the fly, as well as setting up subproject associations with the master doc.
+It leverages the Read The Docs v3 api to create projects on the fly, as well as setting up subproject associations with the master doc.

 Jobs will run but skip any actual verification until a .readthedocs.yaml is placed in the